-The Dean of Students/Dean of the School of Graduate and Professional Studies, the Title IX Coordinator, and/or a designee will determine and schedule the appropriate meetings to discuss the allegation.
+The Dean of Students, the Title IX Coordinator, and/or a designee will determine and schedule the appropriate meetings to discuss the allegation.
 Normally, this official will meet separately with the complainant and the respondent, consult with other advisors and University personnel as needed, and determine a resolution based on these discussions.

-If the resolution is agreed to by both the complainant and the respondent, the Dean of Students/Dean of the School of Graduate and Professional Studies, the Title IX Coordinator and/or designee will follow up to ensure that the outcomes are met.
+If the resolution is agreed to by both the complainant and the respondent, the Dean of Students, the Title IX Coordinator and/or designee will follow up to ensure that the outcomes are met.

 If the outcomes are not accepted by one or both parties, the resolution process will be assessed to move to an Investigative Resolution Process.
-Complainants will have the opportunity at any time to request an Investigative Resolution Process.
+Complainants will have the opportunity at any time to request an

+Investigative Resolution Process.

 Supportive measures are made available to complainants choosing to pursue an Adaptable Resolution Process, and participating respondents.
 The complainant and respondent are notified of their rights, in writing.